ryanirelan/ryanirelan.github.io/_posts/2016-02-25-the-importance-of-the-serial-comma.markdown

 >
 > It is also the improbable subject of a passionate debate among scholars, journalists, and copy editors.
 Can’t we all just get along?

 Me?
 I use the serial comma because it creates clarity.
-Everything from the Comman Queen is fantastic.
+Everything from the Comma Queen is worth your time.
 I have [her book](http://www.worldcat.org/title/between-you-me-confessions-of-a-comma-queen/oclc/897468521&referer=brief_results) on hold at the library.